nabilVindas/GeoLab/README.md

 * ${nbThreads} : number of threads to use for OpenMP.

-## Usage example on other atlas
+## Tractogram segmentation example

+You will need to run the commands inside the container or in your terminal if you installed GeoLab from source.

-First, you'll need to resample your atlas to a fixed number of points per fiber, if your atlas is in .tck format you can use MRTrix's command tckreample.
+First, you will need to resample your atlas to a fixed number of points per stramline, if your atlas is in .tck format you can use MRTrix's command tckreample.

-You'll need to analyse your atlas to get the bundle-specific thresholds, **you can do this step once, then the thresholds will be saved in the .minf files** :
+You will also need to analyse your atlas to get the bundle-specific thresholds, **you can do this step once, then the thresholds will be saved in the .minf files** :

     $ analyseAtlasBundle.py -i atlasDir -f ${format} -r referenceImage.nii